 Advertorial, native ad, sponsored content, custom content—tomato, tomahhhto—it’s all a similar scenario: a publisher creates and/or publishes content paid for by a sponsor.
-Regardless of how we refer to it, we’ve been doing it since publishers started selling ads on paper, and it’s come into vogue over the past few years now that ad dollars are being spent more online.
+Regardless of how we refer to it, we’ve been doing it since publishers started selling ads on paper, and better advertorial design has come into vogue over the past few years now that ad dollars are being spent more online.

 Advertorial design best practices are relatively simple because the FTC gives us guidelines:

-“In evaluating whether an ad’s format is misleading, the Commission will scrutinize the entire ad, examining such factors as its overall appearance, the similarity of its written, spoken, or visual style to non-advertising content offered on a publisher’s site, and the degree to which it is distinguishable from such other content,” the FTC said in its policy statement right before the Christmas holiday (Ho ho ho?)
+“In evaluating whether an ad’s format is misleading, the Commission will scrutinize the entire ad, examining such factors as its overall appearance, the similarity of its written, spoken, or visual style to non-advertising content offered on a publisher’s site, and the degree to which it is distinguishable from such other content,” the FTC says in its policy statement.

 - Articles must disclose that the article was paid for by a sponsor, and this disclosure should be visible no matter where the user is scrolled down to on the page.